 - Integration with almost all the Microsoft 365 apps, including Teams

 Watch our video to get a quick overview of all the Virto Kanban Board features.

 Charts in Virto Kanban Board

-How to use Kanban Board for SharePoint project management: step-by-step guide
+Step-by-step guide: How to use Virto Kanban Board for project management